andersx/andersx.github.io/_posts/2025-04-01-humidity-plot.md

 date: 2025-04-01
 ---

-Curious about the humidity levels around my workspace?
 This interactive Plotly chart shows real-time data pulled directly from a live CSV file hosted on GitHub.

 The data comes from a sensor connected to an ESP32 microcontroller.
 My Raspberry Pi collects this data and, via [andersx-bot](https://github.com/andersx-bot/), periodically pushes it to a GitHub repository:
 👉 [View the CSV on GitHub](https://github.com/andersx/data-upload)